 Anyone experiencing the above symptoms should seek medical attention.
 While these symptoms don’t necessarily mean a tumour is involved, they can indicate other health issues and should be investigated by your healthcare team.

-Symptoms of brain children in kids and teens are different than in adults.
+Symptoms of brain tumours in kids and teens are different than in adults.
 For more information, check out Head Smart.

 Age increases risk